Do you ever wish you could fire-up your board’s energy?

 Just think what you might be able to accomplish with a fired-up group of well-connected, passionate board members.

 All of our consulting clients want and need fired-up boards – and this is our first step to make it happen.

 The first step in engaging your board is to make sure their energy and enthusiasm are high.

 I read once, that emotion is what will inspire action.
 And reason leads to conclusions.

 So touching your board member’s hearts emotionally is the best way to inspire them to take action on behalf of your organization.

-How to fire-up your board’s energy with the mingle exercise: Ask your board members why they care.
+Ask your board members why they care.